Arts and Heritage

 The award of a major HLF lottery grant at the point when around £9 million had been raised took the total close to the £15 million target, which was subsequently reached.

 St Mary's Collegiate Church, Warwick - current client

 St Mary’s Warwick is grade 1 listed, and is architecturally outstanding, with an especially rich history because of its association with Warwick Castle.
 Over a relationship begun in 2011, we have helped the church to fund successive projects to secure its fabric and improve interpretation and public engagement.
 This has included major structural works to the extraordinary Beauchamp Chapel, for which over £1 million was raised through grants and individual giving.
 After 8 months of being shrouded in scaffolding and works hoardings, and with the medieval glass removed for cleaning and repair, the chapel was ‘given back’ to the community in October 2015.

 Craigmyle’s relationship with St Mary’s continues, with a new £850,000 fundraising push currently under way and further projects in development.

-D-Day Museum, Portsmouth - current client
+D-Day Museum, Portsmouth - recent

 We have been involved from the outset in this £5 million pound project led by Portsmouth City Council to re-develop Britain’s only museum dedicated to telling the story of D-Day, the Allied landings on the Normandy beaches in June 1944 that began the liberation of Europe from the Nazis.
 Work on the building started in March 2017 and is due for completion in the summer of 2018, well ahead of the 75th anniversary in 2019, together with new learning and activity programmes.
 We have contributed to a successful HLF bid and applications to grant-making trusts, as well as setting up a charitable trust to facilitate completing the current campaign and undertake future fundraising.